apis-and-processors/processor-tools/README.md

         }
     }

 It implements Function with types `Integer` and `Boolean` on top of implementing Comparable with type `String`.
-To convert this into a `ClassType` one can do either use the class definition itself:
+To convert this into a `ClassType` one can either use the class definition itself:

     ClassType helloWorldType = TypeUtils.parseClassType(HelloWorld.class);